imagej/imagej.github.io/_pages/plugins/bdv/warpy/warpy-extension.md

 Enable the [PTBIOP](https://imagej.github.io/update-sites/following) update site, then restart Fiji.

 #### Elastix  - To enable automated registrations capabilities
-- Download the [latest release of elastix for your OS](https://github.com/SuperElastix/elastix/releases/tag/5.0.1).
+- Download the [release 5.0.1 of elastix for your OS](https://github.com/SuperElastix/elastix/releases/tag/5.0.1).
 This documentation has been tested for elastix 5.0.1.
 - Unzip it somewhere convenient ( `C` drive on windows, in `Applications` for Mac )

 ##### Windows